sjmulder/nostt/README.md

 nostt
 =====

-Command line NOS Teletekst reader.
+Command line NOS Teletekst reader for Unix-likes and Windows.
 Supports color and has an interactive mode.

 **nostt** [**-iG**] [*page*]